The Syringa Tree

 The Syringa Tree is a solo performance memory play of a childhood under apartheid, written and often performed by Pamela Gien, and directed by Larry Moss.
 It was produced by Matt Salinger, son of writer, J. D. Salinger.

-It centers on the story of Elizabeth Grace, a Roman Catholic White South African of mixed English and Afrikaner descent.
-The play spans four generations.

-Gien has adapted the play into a novel.
+Synopsis

+The play is set in apartheid-era South Africa, told through the eyes of a young white girl named Elizabeth Grace.
+The play, which spans four generations, explores the complex relationships between a white family and their Black nanny, Salamina, and their community, revealing the injustices and humanity of the time through a child's perspective.

 Production

 The play debuted in Seattle, WA.
 It later opened at the Playhouse 91 intimate theater in Yorkville, Manhattan in Fall 2000.
-The Manhattan reception was lukewarm at first, but news of Gien's performance soon garnered attention, drawing the interest of celebrities such as Oprah and Rosie O'Donnell.
+The Manhattan reception was lukewarm at first, but news of Gien's performance soon garnered attention, drawing the interest of celebrities such as Oprah and Rosie O'Donnell.“The San Francisco Chronicle praised her performance as ‘breathtakingly versatile, superb, graceful, emotionally generous, impressive,’ while The Washington Post noted that ‘every moment with this gifted young actress feels special.’”

 It won an Obie Award for Best Play in 2001.

+Gien often performs the play herself, portraying over twenty characters, and has also adapted it into a nove Gien has adapted the play into a novel.